craigargh/cfg-python/slides/session_2.md

 - Construct programs that use user input
 - Describe the purpose of Python modules
-- Solve problems to create drawings using the Turtle library
+- Solve problems to create drawings using the Turtle module
 - Modify duplicated code to use for Loops
 - Construct reusable functions